 The six per-band coadds will be kept indefinitely and made available to the users.
-Their DMS-REQ-0334 primary purpose is to enable the end-users to apply alternative object characterization algorithms, perform studies of diffuse structures, and for visualization.
+Their DMS-REQ-0334 primary purpose (after data release production is complete) is to enable the end-users to apply alternative object characterization algorithms, perform studies of diffuse structures, and for visualization.